-- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates. - If the notes priced today and assuming a Maximum Total Return of 17%, J.P.
-Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$22.80 per \$1,000 principal amount note and may use a portion of that commission to allow selling concessions to other affiliated or unaffiliated dealers of approximately \$2.00 per \$1,000 principal amount note.
-The other dealers may forgo, in their sole discretion, some or all of their selling concessions.
+- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates. - If the notes priced today and assuming a Maximum Total Return of 18.00%, J.P.
+Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$25.00 per \$1,000 principal amount note and would use a portion of that commission to allow selling concessions to other affiliated or unaffiliated dealers of approximately \$2.00 per \$1,000 principal amount note.
+The concessions of approximately \$2.00 include concessions and other amounts to be allowed to selling dealers and concessions and other amounts to be allowed to any arranging dealer.
 This commission includes the projected profits that our affiliates expect to realize, some of which may be allowed to other unaffiliated dealers, for assuming risks inherent in hedging our obligations under the notes.
-The actual commission received by JPMS may be more or less than \$22.80 and will depend on market conditions on the pricing date.
-In no event will the commission received by JPMS, which includes concessions and other amounts that may be allowed to other dealers, exceed \$25.00 per \$1,000 principal amount note.
+The actual commission received by JPMS may be more or less than \$25.00 and will depend on market conditions on the pricing date.
+In no event will the commission received by JPMS, which includes concessions and other amounts to be allowed to other dealers, exceed \$25.00 per \$1,000 principal amount note.
 See "Plan of Distribution" beginning on page PS-174 of the accompanying product supplement no. 39-A-VI.